rectorphp/getrector-com/resources/blog/posts/2025/2025-03-02-road-to-hell-is-paved-with-strings.md

 <br>

-First snippet is a custom code, but snippets **2-4 are coupled to a project you know**.
+The first snippet is a custom code, but snippets **2-4 are coupled to a project you know**.
 They're coupled to a documentation you've read, on Stackoverflow or GPT.

 All the snippets **include tyop that would break** the functionality.
-Have you noticed them on first scan?
+Have you noticed them on the first scan?

 <br>

 <blockquote class="blockquote text-center mt-5 mb-5">
 "If we have to read documentation to understand the configuration,<br>
-it sound more like hardware than software."
+it sounds more like hardware than software."
 </blockquote>

 <br>